Mark P. Frissora

 Donovan also is currently a director of John B. Sanfilippo & Son, Inc. This publicly traded company is a leading nut and snack food processor based in Elgin, Illinois.
 Donovan is the chairman of its Compensation Committee and a member of the Audit and Governance Committees.

-Tom Jenkin became our Global President of Destination Markets in May 2013.
+Tom Jenkin became our Global President in May 2013.
 Prior to his current role, he served as President of Operations from November 2011 to May 2013.
 He served as Western Division President from January 2004 through November 2011.

 Jenkin joined the company in 1975 as a fry cook at Harrah's Las Vegas.
 In 1993, he was promoted to Senior Vice President and General Manager of Harrah's Laughlin, and five years later was named Senior Vice President and General Manager of Harrah's Las Vegas.
 Jenkin assumed oversight of the Rio and Harrah's Laughlin in 2001 and 2002, respectively, before being named Western Division President in 2004.

 Jenkin has served two terms as President of the Laughlin, Nevada, Chamber of Commerce and also has served on the executive boards of the United Way of the Colorado River, the Mohave County Airport Authority, the Clark County Chapter of the American Red Cross and the Laughlin Tourism Committee.
 In 1996, he was named Laughlin's Citizen of the Year.
 He currently sits on the Board of Directors of the Nevada Resort Association; the Board of Directors for the Las Vegas Convention and Visitors Authority; the Board of Directors for Las Vegas Events; the Board of Advisors for the Foundation for an Independent Tomorrow; and on the Opportunity Village Foundation Board.